 London Wales London is a 407km test of your strength of mind.
 The distance you travel is not measured in miles or turns of the pedal, it’s your mental stamina that counts.

 The 407kms take you from the west of London to Chepstow and back.
-Along the way you’ll enjoy amazing scenery and discover if you have the will power to complete the bike ride within the 27 hour limit.
+Along the way you’ll cross amazing scenery and discover if you have the will power to complete the bike ride within the 27 hour time limit.

 You won’t be alone.

 Riding an Audax event is about riding with like-minded people.
 You’ll make friends on the road and encourage each other to keep moving.
 You’re in this together and getting around isn’t about physical strength; it’s about supporting each other when the questions start nagging and the spirit starts flagging.

-The return leg takes you over the Severn Bridge and back into England and the testing climb to the Somerset Monument on the Cotswold Edge as you head over to Malmesbury.
+The return leg takes you over the Severn Bridge and back into England and the iconic climb to the Somerset Monument on the Cotswold Edge as you head over to Malmesbury.
 The ride then passes Royal Wootton Bassett to Lambourn and then into the lanes to Henley, Marlow and home by 9 am on Sunday.

-The route isn’t especially hilly although there some notable climbs in the Cotsworlds and at Yat Rock and in Gloucestershire; the challenge lies in getting around within the time limit.
+The route isn’t especially hilly although there some notable climbs in the Cotswolds and at Yat Rock and in Gloucestershire; the achievement comes from getting around within the time limit.